 - 19. This section explains the step by step approach that National Grid will undertake in order to develop proposals for submission to, and approval by, the Authority to reduce the level of Non-incremental Obligated Exit Capacity at one or more NTS Exit Points to facilitate an increase to the level of Non-incremental Obligated Exit Capacity elsewhere so as to avoid the need to release Funded Incremental Obligated Exit Capacity and hence to minimise the need for investment in the NTS. - 20.
 Before application of the methodology set out in this Statement demand for Incremental Obligated Exit Capacity must be established.
 This will occur where Users apply for Enduring Annual NTS Exit (Flat) Capacity in excess of the prevailing Obligated Exit Capacity in accordance with UNC processes and the ExCR. - 21.
 Demand for Incremental Obligated Exit Capacity may also be established pursuant to a PARCA.
-Under a PARCA, the PARCA Applicant may apply7 for Enduring Annual Exit (Flat) Capacity which may be in excess of the prevailing Obligated Exit Capacity level.
-Where works carried out under the PARCA identify that the additional capacity can be provided by substitution, the Non-incremental Obligated Exit Capacity identified for substitution will be reserved pending substitution. - 22.
+Under a PARCA, the PARCA Applicant may apply9 for Enduring Annual Exit (Flat) Capacity which may be in excess of the prevailing Obligated Exit Capacity level.
+Similarly demand for Incremental Interconnection Point Capacity may be established pursuant to an IP PARCA.
+Where works carried out under the PARCA or IP PARCA, identify that the additional capacity can be provided by substitution, the Non-incremental Obligated Exit Capacity identified for substitution will be reserved pending substitution. - 22.
 In applying the methodology for substitution set out in this Statement the following rules will be applied to determine the quantity of Exit Capacity that will be made available for substitution, the "Substitutable Capacity".
 Under no circumstances will capacity be substituted from an NTS Exit Point in quantities greater than the Substitutable Capacity.
-Subject to the following rules, Substitutable Capacity at an NTS Exit Point shall be equal to the unsold quantity of Non-incremental Obligated Exit Capacity (as defined in the Licence): - Capacity currently allocated (see sub paragraph i) as Enduring Annual NTS Exit (Flat) Capacity8 or Technical Interconnection Point Capacity will not be available for substitution, i.e. sold capacity will not be Substitutable Capacity. - b.
+Subject to the following rules, Substitutable Capacity at an NTS Exit Point shall be equal to the unsold quantity of Non-incremental Obligated Exit Capacity (as defined in the Licence): - a.
+Capacity currently allocated (see sub paragraph i) as Enduring Annual NTS Exit (Flat) Capacity10 or Technical Interconnection Point Capacity will not be available for substitution, i.e. sold capacity will not be Substitutable Capacity. - b.
 Capacity currently reserved (see sub paragraph i) will not be Substitutable Capacity.